Chinese Dishes — History, Development, Culture, Names, and Facts

 Stewed Crab and Pork Meatball (Xiefen Shizitou)

-Further Development of Chinese Dishes and Formation of Eight Cuisines
+Further Development of Chinese Dishes and the Formation of the Eight Cuisines

 Since the Qing Dynasty (1636 — 1912), culinary art has thrived rapidly to a new level.